top of page

 .

 Oregon grape is a bitter herb that has been used historically and continues to be used today to stimulate digestion.
 It is believed to help break down and absorb fats and oils by stimulating the production of hydrochloric acid, pepsinogen, and bile.
 To stimulate salivary secretions, it is recommended to take 15 to 20 drops of Oregon grape tincture in water before eating.
 This herb is particularly useful for those with indigestion, teeth or gum problems, and a white or yellowish coating on their tongue in the morning.
 Native American tribes have used Oregon grape for digestive disturbances, and it is often used to treat symptoms of sluggish digestion such as reflux, constipation, and bloating.
 Oregon grape is also known to remove waste products from the blood by altering internal mucosa.
 Herbalists often combine Oregon grape with other carminatives in their digestive bitter formulas, and it can be used in combination with wild iris for cases of sluggish digestion.
-Moderate to high doses of Oregon grape bark and root can be used, with doses ranging as high as 5ml TID (3x/day) daily depending on the condition, particularly for GI tract infections.
-(1)

-Adult Dose(4)
+Adult Dose

-Decoction: 3-9 grams up to 2-3 times a day
+• Decoction: 3-9 grams of root or bark up to 2-3 times a day

-Tincture: 10-30 drops up to 3 times a day.
-Fresh plant 1:2 60% or dried plant 1:5 70%.
+• Tincture: 10-30 drops, up to 3 times a day.
+For fresh plant, use a 1:2 ratio (60% alcohol), or for dried plant, use a 1:5 ratio (70% alcohol)

-Capsule: 1-2 capsules(00) up to 2-3 times daily.
+• Capsules: 1-2 capsules (00 size) up to 2-3 times daily

-Glycerite: 0.4-1 tsp. up to 3 times a day.
-Dried root 1:5.
+• Glycerite: 0.4-1 tsp, up to 3 times a day (dried root 1:5)

 Safety